dasch-swiss/dsp-api/docs/05-internals/design/api-v2/gravsearch.md

     ?int knora-api:intValueAsInt 3 .
 }
 ```
-would result in one graph per block of the `UNION`.
-Each graph is then sorted and the statements of its correspoding
+This would result in one graph per block of the `UNION`.
+Each graph is then sorted, and the statements of its
-block are re-arranged with respect to the topological order of graph, resulting in:
+block are rearranged according to the topological order of graph.
+This is the result:

 ```sparql
 {
    ?int knora-api:intValueAsInt 1 .